The American Rescue Plan: What You Need to Know

 Taxation of PPP Loan Proceeds

 In December 2020, Congress clarified that loans that are forgiven under the Paycheck Protection Program (PPP) are not taxable.
 Previously, the IRS effectively made the forgiven PPP loans taxable by taking the position that ordinary and necessary business expenses paid with loan proceeds were not deductible.
 However, Congress overrode the IRS by excluding the proceeds of forgiven PPP loans from a taxpayer’s gross income and by mandating that the IRS may not deny a deduction, reduce a tax attribute, or deny a basis increase related to a forgiven loan.
-On March 12, 2020, Maine followed suit and enacted a law to exclude the forgiven PPP loans from income for Maine state income tax purposes.
+On March 12, 2020, ME followed suit and enacted a law to exclude the forgiven PPP loans from income for ME state income tax purposes.
 In New Hampshire legislation is pending to similarly exclude PPP proceeds from that state’s Business Profits Tax.

 Additionally, Congress has also clarified that Emergency Injury Disaster Loan (EIDL) may be forgiven, and if the loan recipient also received a PPP loan, the recipient’s PPP loan forgiveness would not be reduced by the amount of the EIDL.
 Furthermore, the EIDL forgiveness will not be included with the recipient’s taxable income, and the recipients will not be denied tax deductions resulting from the loan forgiveness.